gavindidrichsen/bolt_dynamic_inventory/docs/how_to/how_to_use_the_role_fact.md

 ## Description

-The following illustrates the `role` fact that is included in the dynamically generated bolt inventory.
+This document illustrates one useful way that the `role` fact, which is included in the dynamically generated bolt inventory.

-One advantags of having this `role` fact is that bolt does not rely on puppet collecting this fact on any of the targets.
-In other words, bolt can switch its workflow based on this fact on first execution

-This document illustrates one useful way of using this fact.

 ## Pre-requisites